 - your experience, achievements and measurements in the About Me section

-Pro Members can create multiple galleries when uploading portfolio images and feature hirer on the freelance directory.
+Pro Members are able to create multiple galleries when uploading portfolio images and feature hirer in the freelance directory.

 6. Top tips when applying to jobs in the modeling industry